-With this powerful tool in hand, the engagement team began the process of extracting and analysing more than 100,000 Instagram chats sent by the customers.
-The team immediately identified and flagged a number of key issues related to shipping, tracking, open payments, loyalty programmes, and website challenges.
+With this powerful tool in hand, the engagement team began the process of extracting and analyzing more than 100,000 Instagram chats sent by the customers.
+The team immediately identified and flagged a number of key issues related to shipping, tracking, open payments, loyalty programs, and website challenges.
 Then, the issues were subsequently sorted across 34 different categories.

-The apparel company used insights from the analysis to enhance critical processes and improve inventory planning to ensure proper delivery, reduced costs and more personalised services for customers.
+The apparel company used insights from the analysis to enhance critical processes and improve inventory planning to ensure proper delivery, reduced costs and more personalized services for customers.

 Insights equal endless possibilities